CALL FOR RESEARCH PROPOSALS: CLOSED

 Grants are awarded on a competitive basis, i.e., the available funds are distributed on the basis of the relative merit of the proposal with regard to the Committee’s criteria.
 Unfortunately, this means that many worthwhile proposals cannot be funded and that some good proposals will not be funded because other proposals were regarded as being stronger by the committee.

 All proposals should indicate how they meet the following criteria put forward by the IPA :

 The IPA's current priorities are:

-Due date for the submission is Monday 1st December 2014.
-Results of the application will be available at latest by February 15, 2015.
+Due date for the submission is Sunday 11th October 2015.
+Results of the application will be available at latest by December 10, 2015.
 We are using an online application system and you are strongly advised to read the online guide before starting your application.
-To access the guide CLICK HERE

 The research grant application uses the following procedure: